crux-bphc/CMS-Android/CONTRIBUTING.md

 perform an interactive rebase.
 Assume we want to automatically squash `C` into `A`, and `D` into `B`.
 This can be accomplished as follows:

-1. Stage the changes to be commited.
+1. Stage the changes to be committed.
 These changes will form commit `C`.
 2. Perform `git commit --fixup ...`.
 Here `...` is either the commit hash, or commit subject of `A`.
 This will create commit `C` with the subject as `!fixup ...`.
 This annotation tells Git which commit `C` will _fixup_.
 3. Repeat the above steps to create `D`.